 He has been nominated at the BAFTAs for Presenter of the Year and Best Factual Programming for his ‘Street Child World Cup’ documentary, as well as hosting their Young Film Critic Awards.
 He won the the Factual RTS Award and BBC Ruby Award for his documentary on Extremism.

 Ayo is a keen traveller having visited over 120 cities worldwide.
 He is a keen photographer and his photographs have been printed in the children’s National Geographic collection and Vogue Bambini.
-Ayo also writes for the digital magazine The Major, a collective space for innovation, interviews and film.
+He won the British Photography Award for Fine Art for his piece entitled ‘Great Britain’ which was a reaction to the changing landscape of global ethnicity.
+He also writes for the digital magazine The Major, a collective space for innovation, interviews and film.

-He also guests lectures on media and broadcasting at universities across the UK.
+He also guest lectured on media and broadcasting at Universities across the UK.